Azure/autorest.az/README.md

 ## Generating the Code
 1. A simple command for authoring Azure CLI extensions would be
-`autorest --az --use=@autorest/az@latest <path-to-the-swagger-readme.md> --azure-cli-extension-folder=<path-to-the-azure-cli-extension-repo>`
+`autorest --az --use=@autorest/az@latest <path-to-the-swagger-readme.md> --sdk-no-flatten --azure-cli-extension-folder=<path-to-the-azure-cli-extension-repo>`

 2. A simple command for authoring Azure CLI main modules would be
-`autorest --az --use=@autorest/az@latest <path-to-the-swagger-readme.md> --azure-cli-folder=<path-to-the-azure-cli-repo>`
+`autorest --az --use=https://github.com/Azure/autorest.az/releases/download/1.6.2-b.20201211.1/autorest-az-1.6.2.tgz <path-to-the-swagger-readme.md> --compatible-level=track2 --azure-cli-folder=<path-to-the-azure-cli-repo>`

-The `--use=@autorest/az@latest` will use the latest `@autorest/az` public releases, private releases can be found in [github releases](https://github.com/Azure/autorest.az/releases) if users want to try out some private releases for preview some new features and fixes.

-Other command line options can be found in the [generate with different options doc](https://github.com/Azure/autorest.az/blob/master/doc/how-to-generate-with-different-options.md)
+See [different combination of generation options](https://github.com/Azure/autorest.az/blob/master/doc/how-to-generate-with-different-options.md#most-useful-command-options-combination) for more useful scenarios.

 ## Building the Code
 If it's try out mode,